 “Partners in crime, not in bed.”

 “Oh.
-Well, I could hope.”
+Well, I can hope.”

 “Okay.
 We’ll stop here and wait for first light so we can get a better sense of direction.”

-Tommy woke up as I sang,
+Tommy woke up as I sing,

-‘I need someone to show me the things in life that I can’t find
+I need someone to show me the things in life that I can’t find

 I can’t see the things that make true happiness, I must be blind